-Juicy, flavorful Italian style meatballs stuffed with melty mozzarella cheese – perfect for dipping in your favorite marinara or alfredo sauce!
+Juicy, flavorful Italian-style Slow Cooker Mozzarella Stuffed Meatballs – perfect for dipping in your favorite marinara or alfredo sauce!

 If you’re not following me on Instagram, you might not know that I’ve been in Sacramento for the past couple of days learning all of the ins and outs of Diamond of California and how their amazing walnuts go from the tree to my kitchen.
 My husband will tell you that I’m a bit of a workaholic, and there may be something to that claim.
 Lately though, I’ve realized life is flying by way to fast so I’ve been trying (key word: trying) to take little breaks, celebrate tiny personal victories, and savor the moment a little more.